ortus-boxlang/boxlang-docs/language/strings.md

 ## Interpolating Strings

 Interpolating is where we stick a string within another string.
-In Boxlang, we use the `#` hashes to output a variable to the stream in context.
+In BoxLang, we use the `#` hashes to output a variable to the stream in context.
 This means we can interpolate into any string:

 ```javascript
 name = "luis";